-You should also be careful of the seafood’s source.
-Farm-grown fish and shellfish will are the safest options.
-If you feed the parrot canned fish, make sure that it’s water-packed without extra salt or oil.
-Fish and seafood should be fed to your parrot in small quantities.
-Too much will unbalance its diet, lead to digestive issues, or cause weight gain.
+Farm-grown fish are the safest option.
+If you feed your parrot canned fish, ensure that it’s water-packed without added salt or oil.
+Fish and seafood can safely be fed to your parrot in small quantities as a treat.
+However, too much can unbalance your parrot’s diet, lead to digestive issues, and cause weight gain.

 Are Parrots Allowed To Eat Fish?